BAD REASONING

 Overlapping Conditionals

-Proving one item is present by disproving another of the two possible.
+Proving one item is present by disproving the only other possible item.

 Dilemma